JohnDoll2023/johndoll2023/README.md

 **John** is from Wapakoneta, Ohio and graduated from Wapakoneta High School in 2019.
 He has had an interest in computers and the like since late middle school/early high school.
 Something about the complexity of the machines and how they work is what first gravitated **John** to the subject.
 The vastness of it all has kept him from escaping the event horizon of the tech industry.

+**John** has taken many Computer Science courses on a variety of topics including machine learning, cloud computing, computer and network security, data structures, algorithms, etc. He is still trying to decide what he likes best as he has a general love for CS and could see himself doing many different things.